Last verified: today

 Absorption & Bioavailability

-Moderate — capsaicin is fat-soluble and absorbs better when taken with food containing fat; absorption can vary significantly by individual tolerance and gut sensitivity
+Moderate — capsaicin is fat-soluble and absorbs better when consumed with food containing fat.
+Tolerance to its effects can develop with regular use, potentially reducing impact over time.

 Red Flags to Watch For

-- May interact with blood thinners (e.g., warfarin) and ACE inhibitors — consult a doctor if on medications
+- May interact with blood thinners (e.g., warfarin) and ACE inhibitors — consult a doctor if on medication

 Research Sources

-- General knowledge — no research papers were provided for this ingredient analysis.
-Limited published research available in this dataset.
+- General knowledge — no paper abstracts were provided for this analysis.
+Limited published research available.